1963 Baseball: East County’s Helix-El Capitan Final Steals City Thunder

 Ken Walling of El Capitan struck out eight and did not allow a ball out of the infield as the Vaqueros turned Walling’s perfect game into a 4-0 victory over Granite Hills.

-Walling was aided by strong support from the field.
+Walling was aided by strong support.
 Third baseman Jeff Serrano handled seven chances without an error.

 Walling improved to 7-2 and El Capitan to 11-5, moving the Vaqueros into a tie with Helix for first place in the Grossmont.